Marc Dreier

 Marc Stuart Dreier (born May 12, 1950) is an American former lawyer who was sentenced to 20 years in federal prison in 2009 for committing investment fraud using a Ponzi scheme.
-He is scheduled to be released from FCI Sandstone on June 30, 2025.
+He was scheduled to be released from FCI Sandstone on June 30, 2025 but was released on December 12, 2024, when President Joe Biden commuted the sentences of almost 1,500 federal prisoners who had served home confinement.
 On May 11, 2009, he pleaded guilty in the United States District Court for the Southern District of New York to eight charges of fraud, which included one count of conspiracy to commit securities fraud and wire fraud, one count of money laundering, one count of securities fraud, and five counts of wire fraud in a scheme to sell more than $950 million in fictitious promissory notes.
 Civil charges, filed in December 2008 by the U.S. Securities and Exchange Commission, are pending.
 The 2011 documentary Unraveled states that "Drier stole over $740 million from 4 clients, 4 individuals, and 13 hedge funds".

 He is the sole equity partner of the dissolved law firm Dreier, LLP.
 After Dreier was suspended from the New York Bar on December 23, 2008, the New York Supreme Court formally disbarred him on October 8, 2009, effective nunc pro tunc to May 11, 2009.
 He had been admitted on May 5, 1976.

 Early life, education, and career milestones

 Marc Dreier grew up on the south shore of Long Island in an affluent area known as the Five Towns.
-His father, a Jewish war refugee from Poland, owned a chain of movie theaters.
+His father, Sidney Dreier (1915-2006) was a war refugee from Poland, owned a chain of movie theaters.
+His mother, Mildred Dreier (née Krisoff; 1920-2019), was originally from Brooklyn where she was born to Lithuanian and Russian Jewish immigrant parents.

 Dreier presided over the Lawrence High School student council, and graduated "most likely to succeed".
 He graduated from Yale University in 1972 with a Bachelor of Arts and earned a Juris Doctor from Harvard Law School in 1975.
 He began his career as a "shining star" in the late 1970s at Rosenman & Colin, Freund, Lewis & Cohen, then a 90-lawyer litigation firm, and was well regarded.
 "He was a very smart, hard-working guy....Funny, personable – part of the social mix", but what most distinguished him was his ability to think on his feet.
 "He's very quick.
 Very smart."

 In the early 1980s, Dreier was named a partner at Rosenman.
 In 1987, he married a Rosenman associate named Elisa Peters.
 He and his wife separated in 2000, around the time that Dreier broke with a partner and started his own firm.
 His wife filed for divorce in January 2002.
 Dreier has since stated that only he was to blame, saying, "I wasn’t attentive enough to my family."